seasketch/geoprocessing/website/docs/toolbox/toolbox.md

 ## Vector Zonal Stats

-- `overlapFeatures` - calculates zonal statistics for a sketch(es) with an array of polygon features.
+- `overlapFeatures` - calculates zonal statistic for sketch overlap with an array of polygon features, in chunks if needed.
   - high-level function that returns an array of Metric objects.
   - Supports area or sum operation (given sumProperty), defaults to only area.
   - If sketch collection is input, calculates overall overlap stats as well as per child sketch.
   - handles overlap of sketch features so that overlap is not double counted in area/sum stats.

+Older and lesser used functions:

+- `overlapArea` - Assuming sketches are within some outer boundary with size outerArea, calculates metric for both the area of each sketch and the percentage of outerArea they take up.
+If sketch is a collection, will return metrics for each child sketch as well as the collection. collection level metric will calculated by unioning child sketches to remove overlap.
+If collection level calculation produces an "Unable to complete output ring" error, it will fallback to simplify the sketch with simplifyTolerance (default to .0000001 if not passed) and try again.

 ## Raster Zonal Stats